What to Buy in Japan: 100 Yen Shops and Beyond

 Lights

-Things to Consider When Shopping at a 100 Yen Store
+Things to Consider When Shopping in Japan

 Stores are often multi-level in Japan, so don't assume the floor level is the only part of the store.

-Which 100 Yen Stores Are The Best?
+Which 100 Yen Shops Are The Best?